storesafe/cordova-sqlite-storage/README.md

 The threading model depends on which version is used:
 - For Android, Amazon Fire-OS, and WP(7/8), one background thread per db;
 - for iOS, background processing using a very limited thread pool (only one thread working at a time);
-- for Windows Universal (8.1), no background processing (for future consideration).
+- for Windows "Universal" (8.1), no background processing (for future consideration).

 # Sample with PRAGMA feature